spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 it is actually recommended by CRDS,  it is not an error to use the containing context.

-By default, recommendation of bad references or use of bad rules  is an error.
+By default, bestrefs assignment of bad references or use of bad rules are errors.
-The default behaviour can be overridden by setting environment variables:
+The default command line behavior can be overridden by setting environment variables:
 *CRDS_ALLOW_BAD_RULES* and/or *CRDS_ALLOW_BAD_REFERENCES*.

 Delete References